 Printing of our safety brochures 1500 ea x .25 - 375.00.
-These brochures are passed out to the motoring public and CMVs regarding no zone areas, winter driving, summer driving, distracted driving, etc. CVSA decals 4000 = @.32 = \$1,280.00.
+These brochures are passed out to the motoring public and CMVs regarding no zone areas, winter driving, summer driving, distracted driving, etc. Printing covers eligible training materials and outreach costs.
+CVSA decals 4000 = @ .75 = \$3,000.00.
 Conference cost registrations the cost varies depending on the conference.
-Fuel cost (Wright Credit Card) - \$1,824.00 (this cost is from previous years amount for out-of-state travel or if the WYDOT gas pumps are down.
+Fuel cost (Wright Credit Card) - \$ 1,824.00 (this cost is from previous years amount for out-of-state travel or if the WYDOT gas pumps are down.
 Fleet cost (mileage/repairs) estimated mileage from previous year and used the rate equipment staff at WYDOT said to use because we have different class of vehicles and it would average out for the budget and actual charges will be requested in our reimbursements.
-CVSA dues - \$10300.00.
+CVSA dues - \$ 10300.00.
 This organization is responsible for the out-of-service criteria that we enforce when conducting inspections and they notified the states of any changes that are up-coming.
 Membership entitles us to partnership with other agencies and industry during all meetings that are held by CVSA.

-Help Dues/PrePass are needed for PrePass which supports congestion mitigation for streamlining safety purposes for Commercial Carriers.
+Help Dues/PrePass are needed for PrePass which supports congestion mitigation for streamlining safety purposes for Commercial